ruvu/common/intelligence/ruvu_rabbitmq_bridge/README.md

 - `~subscribers`: List with topic and message type entries.
 A ROS subscriber will be created and every message will be published to RabbitMQ.
 - `~publishers`: List with topic and message type entries.
 A RabbitMQ subscriber will be created and every message will be published to the ROS network on the specified topic.
-- `~service_servers`: List with service and message type entries.
+- `~servers`: List with service and message type entries.
 A ROS service server will be created and every request message will be published using a Remote Procedure Call (RPC) to RabbitMQ.
 The returned RPC response is thereafter published on the ROS network as service response.
-- `~service_clients`: List with service and message type entries.
+- `~clients`: List with service and message type entries.
 A RabbitMQ RPC server will be created and every RPC request message will be published to the ROS network as a service request.
 The returned ROS service response is thereafter published on the RabbitMQ network as a RPC response.
 - `~rabbitmq_queue_prefix`: This prefix will be prepended to the specified topic names in the `~subscribers` and `~publishers` parameters for the RabbitMQ queue name.
 - `~rabbitmq_host`: The RabbitMQ host
 - `~rabbitmq_username`: The RabbitMQ username (defaults to `''`)